 Domestic violence is an equally serious issue that could lead to physical harm and emotional trauma for the child.

 In cases where mental health concerns or domestic violence are present.
 The UK’s CAFCASS may recommend a contact order be put in place.

-A contact order the UK ensures that contact.
-Between the parent and the child is limited or prohibit to protect the safety and well-being of the child.
+A contact order in the UK ensures that contact.
+Between the parent and the child is limited or prohibited to protect the safety and well-being of the child.
 The contact order is a legally binding document that specifies the conditions for any contact.
 Between the parent and the child, including times, places, and the presence of a third party during visits.
-Legal action can be taken against the parent if the contact order is not follow.
+Legal action can be taken against the parent if the contact order is not followed.

 Here are some of the reasons CAFCASS might recommend a contact order.
 In cases of mental health concerns or domestic violence:

-- Risk of harm to the child if contact is not limit or prohibit
+- Risk of harm to the child if contact is not limited or prohibited

 - A parent’s behavior or attitude could be damaging to the child’s development